 This can also happen if you are carrying a backpack on your arm casually rather than on your shoulders like a backpack.

-For men, we would advice the same thing.
+For men, we would advise the same thing.
 Salil had his daypack with him – we carried a light jacket, camera, water, etc. Don’t keep your wallet in the back pocket of your jeans.
 Keep it close to you – in the front jacket pocket or knee pockets.

 If you love the sling or fanny look – it’s fine to carry.
 We don’t think a bag or clothes will make you stand out in Barcelona unless you want to.
 Dress like you normally would in your home country – if you wear a trendy pink belt bag (or fanny pack), wear it in Barcelona too – no problem.
 BUT……but mindful of your surroundings and pay attention in crowded metro stations (while coming in and out of the compartment) or tourist’s attractions, etc. Like don’t carry the belt bag on your shoulders, you know – someone can easily swap it!
 Yes, true story.